fcrepo-exts/fcrepo-camel-toolbox/README.md

 Re-Indexer to verify the checksums for all Binary resources in the repository.

+### Repository Serializer

+This application automatically serializes Fedora resources to a filesystem location.
+Using the re-indexer, one can optionally serialize particular segments of the repository to a location on the filesystem.

 ### Repository Re-Indexer

 This application allows a user to initiate a re-indexing process